CENDARI/PINEAPPLE/README.md

 ### Development

+**NB: When developing on OS X El Capitan you may need to install the php mbstring extension (via Homebrew, or elsewise.)**

  - Install composer: `wget -O - https://getcomposer.org/installer | php`
  - Run `php composer.phar update` to install dependencies
  - Compile the css file from sass (using the Leafo compiler):